The following are the various points of difference between absorption costing and marginal costing.

 |1.
 All costs fixed and variable included for ascertaining||1.
 Only variable costs are included.
 Fixed costs are recovered from |

 |2.
-Difference unit costs are obtained at different levels of output because of fixed expenses remaining same.

-2. The marginal cost per unit will remain same rate different levels of |
+Difference unit costs are obtained at different levels of output because of fixed expenses remaining the same.||2.
+The marginal cost per unit will remain the same rate different levels of |

 output because variable expenses vary in the same proportion in which output

 |3.
 The difference between sales and marginal cost in contribution and difference between contribution and fixed cost is profit or loss.|

-The fixed cost of a particular period is charged to that very period and is not carried over to next period by including it in closing stock.
-Being so, costs of a particular period are not
+The fixed cost of a particular period is charged to that very period and is not carried over to the next period by including it in closing stock.
+Being so, the costs of a particular period are not

 The difference in profit as arrived at under absorption costing and marginal costing due to the difference in accounting for fixed overhead.
 The technique of marginal costing values closing stock at their variable costs and does not include an element of fixed costs.

 6. Only variable costs are charged to products, marginal cost technique does not lead to over or under4 absorption of fixed overheads.

 |7.
 The technique of marginal costing is very helpful in taking managerial decisions because it takes into consideration the additional cost involved only assuming fixed expenses remaining constant.|

 |8.
-Costs are classified according to the behavior of costs i.e., fixed costs and variable costs.|
+Costs are classified according to the behaviour of costs i.e., fixed costs and variable costs.|

 |9.
 Cost, Volume and Profit ( i.e., CVP) relationship is an integral part of marginal cost studies as cost are classified into fixed and variable costs.|